Shruti-Mahato/PythonProject/README.md

      Enter q to exit
 Enter your Option
 ```
-•	For Option 1, Just display all the employee details
+For Option 1, Just display all the employee details. <br>
-•	For Option 2, Display all the Department, HR names, and HR roles (Optional: sorted by Department)
+  For Option 2, Display all the Department, HR names, and HR roles (Optional: sorted by Department)

 2. If Login_id is of HR, display menu of choices like below -
 ```plaintext